Shu embrodery images from my 2008 China trip

 Above a stunning display of lights at the Chengdu Lantern Festival

-Some of the links I share are affiliate links.
-As an Amazon Associate, I earn from qualifying purchases.
-This simply means that if you choose to purchase through one of these links, I may receive a small commission—at absolutely no extra cost to you.
-I only share products I personally use, love, and feel inspired by.
+Some of the little finds I share may include affiliate links.
+If you choose to explore through them, I may receive a small commission—at no extra cost to you.
+I only ever share what I truly love and use myself.

 3 thoughts on “Shu embrodery images from my 2008 China trip